-- b.
-Consultancy and field services in IPMCDC's Materials Recovery Facility (MRF) that is being renewed every year.
-In July 2015, the Group entered into new consultancy services contracts with IPMCDC for the monitoring of efficiency of the latter's operation and compliance with rules and regulations on IPMCDC's contract with several local cities.
-In 2020, the Group has no income from consultancy services due to the end of the contract with IPMCDC.
-The Group recognized income amounting ₱3.56 million in 2021, arising from the operation and maintenance of Passi Integrated Waste Management Facility (see Note 15). - c.
+- The Group has entered into a contractual agreement with IPMCDC, the ultimate parent, to undertake the following: - a.
+The Group recognized income amounting ₱7.78 million and ₱3.56 million in 2022 and 2021, respectively, arising from the operation and maintenance of Passi Integrated Waste Management Facility (see Note 15). - b.
 In 2020, BEST entered into a Joint Venture Agreement (JVA) with IPMCDC for the purpose of collection, hauling and disposal of municipal solid wastes including street sweeping in Cagayan de Oro City (CDO) for twelve (12) months beginning February 1, 2020.
-The agreement was renewed for another 12 months until January 31, 2022.
+The agreement was renewed for another 12 months until January 31, 2023.
 The JV between BEST and IPM CDC was registered as a taxable entity in 2020.